henrikstengaard/classicwb-adv-package/README.md

 ClassicWB ADV Package contains ClassicWB ADV v28 created by Bloodwych from EAB.

+ClassicWB ADV is a feature rich Workbench enhancement by Bloodwych targeted A1200 with 4MB memory expansion using 16 colour screenmode using Multisync / Interlaced 640x512 display.

 With permission from Bloodwych it's been converted to a package for HstWB Installer.

 Original version of ClassicWB ADV can be downloaded from http://classicwb.abime.net/.